Anisotropic inflation reexamined: upper bound on broken rotational invariance during inflation: Statistical anisotropy

 We define mode functions and annihilation/creation operators of perturbations, $\calQ^\lambda$ ($\lambda = \vphi$, $\calG$, $\calA$), as

 where $\tau$ is the conformal time defined as $\dd t = e^{\alpha - 2 \beta} \dd \tau$ and $u^\lambda$ is the solution of the following equation:

 with $\nu_\lambda$ being

-We have also used the relation $a = (- \tilde{k} \tau)^{-(1 + \vep_H)}$, which is valid in the quasi de Sitter approximation; that is to say, the time dependence of $\vep_H$ is negligible.
+Here and hereafter we neglect the subleading terms of the order of $\epsilon_H I$ and hence $\tilde{k}$ reduces to $k = \sqrt{k_x^2+k_y^2}$.
+We have also used the relation $a = (- k\tau)^{-(1 + \vep_H)}$, which is valid in the quasi de Sitter approximation; that is to say, the time dependence of $\vep_H$ is negligible.
 Using the Bunch-Davies initial condition, each mode function is given in terms of the Hankel function, $H_\nu(x)$, as

 The power spectrum calculated from the above mode functions must be consistent with the nearly scale-invariant spectrum, i.e., $\nu-3/2={\cal O}(\vep_H,\eta_H)$.
 This demands $I$ and its time-variation be smaller than of order the slow-roll parameters: